-TSCA: Phenol-formaldehyde resin, polymeric diphenylmethane diisocyanate and paraffin wax are on the TSCA inventory.

-CERCLA: Formaldehyde (100 lbs RQ) is on the CERCLA chemical substance inventory.

-DSL: Formaldehyde, polymeric diphenylmethane diisocyanate and paraffin wax are on the DSL.

-OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
-However, wood and resin dust generated by sawing, sanding or machining this product may be hazardous.
+- TSCA: Phenol-formaldehyde resin, polymeric diphenylmethane diisocyanate, titanium dioxide and paraffin wax are on the TSCA inventory. - CERCLA: Formaldehyde (100 lbs RQ) is on the CERCLA chemical substance inventory. - DSL: Formaldehyde, titanium dioxide, polymeric diphenylmethane diisocyanate and paraffin wax are on the DSL. - OSHA: Wood products are not hazardous under the criteria of the federal OSHA Hazard Communication Standard 29 CFR 1910.1200.
+However, wood dust generated by sawing, sanding or machining these products may be hazardous.
 Workplace exposure to formaldehyde is specifically regulated under 29 CFR 1910.1048.